cludwell/spokeswheel/DEVLOG.md

 #2026
 🔲 create a directory and pages for worship examples
 🔲 update the payment process
-🔲...on stripe
+🔲 update 2025 page with pictures and a report back of how the conference went 🔲...on stripe
 🔲...on spokeswheel
 🔲 create a page for 2026 at seawood